-- Driftwood helps boost the immune systems of your fishes.
-When driftwood is submerged, natural Tannins will slowly leach into the aquarium water.
-These tannins create a slightly acidic environment that helps to keep viruses and disease causing bacterium at bay.
+- Boosts fishes' immune systems: Driftwood helps boost the immune systems of your fishes.
+When driftwood is submerged, natural tannins will slowly leach into the aquarium water.
+These tannins create a slightly acidic environment that helps to keep viruses and disease-causing bacteria at bay.
 The tannins released can also increase available oxygen in the water column, further stimulating your fishes' immune systems.

-- If you're a fish keeper that constantly battles alkaline tap water, the addition of driftwood can help buffer and maintain a lower pH in your aquarium.
+- Helps buffer and maintain lower pH in tank: If you're a fish keeper that constantly battles alkaline tap water, the addition of driftwood can help buffer and maintain a lower pH in your aquarium.
 Many fish require slightly acidic water conditions, and driftwood is the perfect way to create this environment.

-- Capturing the natural behavior of your fish.
-Driftwood exists in almost every river or lake, so naturally your fish will be attracted to it.
-You're fish will use it for hiding, breeding or even as food.
+- Promotes fishes' natural behavior: Adding driftwood to an aquarium can help promote the natural behavior of your fish.
+Driftwood exists in almost every river or lake, so naturally, your fish will be attracted to it.
+Your fish will use it for hiding, breeding, or even as food.

-- Sterilizing: Whether store-bought or collected, driftwood needs to be sterilized before being added to the aquarium.
+Whether store-bought or collected, driftwood needs to be sterilized before being added to the aquarium.
 This process is done to remove any toxins, bacteria, or spores that may be present.
 If you can, boil your driftwood for at least an hour and let cool.
-If your driftwood is too large to boil, submerge it in a bucket with a 5% Bleach solution for 10–15 minutes.
-Rinse very well and let soak in bleach free water for at least a day to be sure that any remnants of the bleach have dissipated.
+If your driftwood is too large to boil, submerge it in a bucket with a 5% bleach solution for 10–15 minutes.
+Rinse very well and let soak in bleach-free water for at least a day to be sure that any remnants of the bleach have dissipated.

 Now that you know all about driftwood for aquariums, go out there and get some!
 I hope you've enjoyed my article.
 Good luck in your aquarium adventures.